ApryseSDK/pdftron-flutter/README.md

 --- | --- | ---
 toolMode | String | One of [Tools](./lib/config.dart) string constants, representing to tool mode to set

-Return a Future.
+Returns a Future.

 ```dart
  PdftronFlutter.setToolMode(Tools.annotationCreateEllipse);
 ```

 ### setFlagForFields
-Set a field flag value on one or more form fields.
+Sets a field flag value on one or more form fields.

 Parameters: